Write tests to prevent regressions and write better code.

 TextField your test should not need to query for the specific Material UI instance of the

 By not relying on the React component tree you make your test more robust against internal changes in Material UI or, if you need snapshot testing, adding additional wrapper components such as context providers.
 We don't recommend snapshot testing though.
 "Effective snapshot testing" by Kent C. Dodds goes into more details why snapshot testing might be misleading for React component tests.

-MUI has a wide range of tests for Material UI so we can iterate with confidence on the components, for instance, the visual regression tests provided by Argos-CI have proven to be really helpful.
+We have a wide range of tests for Material UI so we can iterate with confidence on the components, for instance, the visual regression tests provided by Argos have proven to be really helpful.
 To learn more about the internal tests, you can have a look at the README.